-After creating a hyperlink, you see the following in the margin area: a grey arrow pointing to the right or left, the name of the relation, the quotation ID and the first letters of the quotation name.
+After creating a hyperlink, you see the following in the margin area: the hyperlink label show the quotation icon, the name of the relation, the quotation ID and the first letters of the quotation name.
+The label is visualized as an arrow.
 Source links point to the right, target links to the left.

 If you double-click on a hyperlink, the hyperlinked quotation is shown.
 You have the option to directly jump to the linked quotation by clicking on the option Go to Quotation.

 Creating Hyperlinks in the Quotation Manager

 This method can be applied to connect one or more existing quotations to one target quotation.